 Here are a few photos from my trip to show what Brussels looks like- it was gorgeous and affordable!
 The city is huge, FYI, we could’ve spent weeks there without seeing every neighborhood!

 Known as the vegetarian capital of Belgium (heck yeah!) with a ton of vegan and vegetarian options, the place we chose and were absolutely obsessed with the veggie burger and fries from was De Frietketel.
 The aesthetic and vibe in there was really hip and fun, too.
 They fry in sunflower oil and had no peanut products in the building and were very aware of allergens, it’s run by a young couple!

 Known as ‘the most beautiful city in Belgium’, and the ‘fairy-tale of the North’, which it totally was, we had a lovely time in Bruges!
 Again, make sure to check these places yourself but I felt comfortable with the below:

 - B by B Chocolate Shop

 - We got snacks from Smatch Grocery

 Known as the diamond hub, I actually did not find any places in Antwerp I trusted or that did not use peanuts, but we also didn’t end up going and had a feeling during our trip we may not, so I didn’t reach out to as many restaurants as the other cities!

 Surprisingly, a milkshake bar called Eiskreem Milkshakebar said they didn’t use peanuts, so we didn’t make it to this city but I was a little sad due to that!
-And then I contacted a place called Kingslize-Nekkerspoelstraat which seemed really neat and didn’t have peanuts in use at the time (this was back in 2018).
+And then I contacted a place called Kingslize-Nekkerspoelstraat which seemed really neat and didn’t have peanuts in use at the time (this was back in late 2018).